 Link fraud.
 Thieves embed a link in an email that redirects you to an unsecure website that requests private information they can steal.

-Tips for reducing phishing attempts
+Tips for reducing phishing attack effectiveness

 Turn on your firewall.
 Cheryl said the County’s firewall prevented the fake email from possibly doing damage to the computer network.
 According to Phelps, a firewall serves as a barrier between you, your computer and outside intruders at home or at work.
 Ideally, you should have a desktop firewall and a network firewall turned on.